isomerpages/moe-woodgrovepri/_instructional-programmes/Science/Overview of Core Programmes.md

 <b>Ecogarden Learning Trails</b>

-The Science Ecogarden trails are designed to provide student-centric learning experiences which build on student’ interest in and stimulate their curiosity about their environment.
+The Science Ecogarden trails are designed to provide student-centric learning experiences which build on students’ interest in and stimulate their curiosity about their environment.
 They serve to provide a rich diversity of learning experiences that cater not only to the cognitive aspects, but also the physical, aesthetic, moral and socio-emotional domains.

 <b>Joy In Science</b>